facebook

 Ulu Pandan doesn’t have to advertise any landscaped parks or what have you; the whole area is practically a giant nature reserve.
 Bird watchers will like it; as will crazy expatriates who hike under the Singapore sun.

-And anyway, if you still need more greenery, the Bukit Timah nature reserve and the Botanical Gardens are all a short hop away.
+And anyway, if you still need more greenery, the Bukit Timah nature reserve and the Botanical Gardens are all a quick hop away.

 3. Spacious units